James Pici: Combining two passions in one

-Meet James Pici: Buffalo raised, Portland living.
+Meet James Pici–a chef who was raised in Buffalo, USA, and now living in Portland.
 He grew up in Western New York and has been cooking ever since he was a young boy.
-He attended Johnson & Wales University for culinary in Rhode Island and continued onto a 10 year cooking career.
+He attended Johnson & Wales University for culinary in Rhode Island and continued onto a 10-year cooking career.
 He has always had a passion for photography that he is now transforming into a new career through his blog, Raw Peach.

 I grew up in Buffalo, New York.
 From an early age, I fell in love with cooking because of my grandmother.
 She would do all of the cooking during Thanksgiving and Christmas dinner, and nobody was allowed inside the kitchen, except me.
 I was probably around 12 at the time when I first entered her kitchen, and she took me under her wing and showed me everything.
 I was offered vocational schooling in my junior and senior year in high school for culinary, so I opted to do that.
 I took that and just excelled in it because I actually had an interest in it.
 From that point, I went to Johnson and Wales in Providence, Rhode Island.
 I did a year and a half there before I ended up dropping out because of complications with my hand.
 After I went to college, I came back and just started going into restaurants and kept working from there.

 From going to somewhere like the farmer's market and seeing if they have a specific green pepper and just going, 'Oh, I could totally use that in this way or I could use these colors for this.'.
 I think a lot of dishes come out of 'These flavors would go great together, let's build upon that' just as much as there's a lot of dishes that come out of 'This would look really cool color-wise and plating wise.'
 I think you can get inspiration from any sort of aspect of cooking depending on how you want to build your dish.

 There are so many colors on your dishes, but what's the next color you want to challenge yourself with?